skycoin/skycoin-lite/README.md

 ## Development

 The javascript library is created starting from [gopher/main.go](gopher/main.go).
-The Android library is created starting from [mobile/api.go](mobile/api.go).
+The Android/iOS library is created starting from [mobile/api.go](mobile/api.go).

 ### Running tests